V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpudi-mpudi : beauty, prettiness

-– mpudu : opening for animals in the hatch bar
+– mpudu : hole or opening for animals in the bar of a pitfall

-– mpuena / mpuena-mpuena : attribute of greatness, gigantism, enormity or infinity
+– mpuena / mpuena-mpuena : attribute of greatness, gigantism, enormity or of infinity

 – mpuena / mpuenia : beauty, prettiness, magnificence